rafaelhazevedo61/rafaelhazevedo61/README.md

 ### Hi!
 My name is Rafael and i am a programmer specialized in Java and its frameworks.
 I aim to become indispensable programmer in the eyes of any company.
 Come with me ! 🚀🌍

-📚 - I am currently studying and improving my kwnoledge in Spring Boot e seus módulos, Docker, AWS, GitHub e tecnologias de front end.
+📚 - I am currently studying and improving my kwnoledge in Spring Boot e seus módulos, Docker, AWS, GitHub and technologies of front end.

 📫 - My contact email is rafaelhazevedo61@gmail.com